 - Sign our solidarity pledge to show support for the Carrizo/Comecrudo Tribe and their struggle to protect their inherent rights – add your name below (or just hit “submit” if you’ve taken an action with us before and your information is already in the box) and keep scrolling to read the full pledge text!

-We endorse the Tribe’s demands for a halt to construction of LNG terminals and pipelines on Native sacred sites and burial grounds, including Garcia Pasture, which has been recognized in the National Register of Historic Places.
+We endorse the Tribe’s demands for a halt to construction of LNG terminals and pipelines on Tribal lands and burial grounds, including the Garcia Pasture, which has been recognized in the National Register of Historic Places.
 We also support the Tribe’s call for recognition globally of Indigenous sovereignty and Indigenous rights, including the Right to Survival, the Rights of Nature, and the inherent rights of First Peoples.

 Photo Credit: Carrizo/Comecrudo Tribe of Texas Facebook page